phoenixframework/ex_conf/README.md

 Next, define "submodules" for each environment you need overrides or additional settings for.
-The *base* config module will look for a "submodule" whos name is the value of `:env_var` fetched from System.get_env in capitalized form.
+The *base* config module will look for a "submodule" whos name is the value of `:env_var` fetched from `System.get_env` in capitalized form.
 This allows environment specific lookup at runtime via the `env/0` function on the base module.
-If the Mix.env specific config module does not exist, it falls back to the base module.
+If the environment specific config module does not exist, it falls back to the base module.

 Here's what a Dev enviroment config module would look like for `System.get_env("MIX_ENV") == "dev"`:
 ```elixir